tyler-lawrence/WidgetLab/README.md

 3. Update all the calls to SimpleEntry.
    - now that we have a DataController we can access our coffeesConsumed property instead of hardcoding a value into the SimpleEntry
-   - replace all occurrences of SimpleEntry with `SimpleEntry(coffeesConsumed: dataController.coffeeCount)`
+   - replace all occurrences (except the preview) of SimpleEntry with `SimpleEntry(coffeesConsumed: dataController.coffeeCount)`

 Let's try running the simulator.
 If everything works we would expect our widget to show us the same number as our ContentView shows us.
 However, we're still seeing a 0 in our widget.
 This is where we'll bring in the work we started in step 1.